-During our testing process, we observed that MANO has strict requirements for the proportional lengths of hand bones.
-Therefore, the second part of the Interaction Loss is the Shape Loss.
+We observed that MANO has strict requirements for the bone length.
+Therefore, the second part of the $\mathbf{Loss}_{interaction}$ is the Shape Loss($\mathbf{Loss}_{shape}$ ).
 We ensure the rationality of hand shape by calculating the differences in bone lengths between the left and right hands, as well as the differences between the predicted shape and the ground truth (GT).
 This is described as follows: